cyberatlas/K8sCheckmate/WeeklyReports/492Report5.md

 - John Continue to work on finalizing our mvp with the structure.
 Also start implementing colors in our terminal for output.
 - Jacob Keep updated regarding future schedule changes.
 Get potential beta version ready to show with above plans finished.
 - Sean Continue pair programming with team members to ensure we are following best practices, and making it easier to work as a team.
 Additionally, drive development to ensure we have MVP delivered for client to test.
-- Daniel will stay up-to-date on changes in 492's schedule due to circumstances and keep the team aware of them as well.
-In addition, will also modify the verification code to work as the rest of the project is produced.
+- Daniel will continue to stay up-to-date on changes in 492's schedule due to circumstances and keep the team aware of them as well.
+In addition, will also modify the verification code to work as the rest of the project is produced, and work towards the final presentation and poster.